Saturday, March 7, 2026

 Polymer membranes

 Other approaches involve membranes.
-One such approach employs a wet polymer “nanostructured” membrane that filters fossil fuel emissions to separate out the carbon.
+One such approach employs a wet polymer “nanostructured” membrane that filters fossil fuel emissions to separate the carbon.
 A polymer is a substance composed of long-chain molecules.
-Many plastics are polymers, but they are also found in nature as proteins, cellulose and glass.
-The polymer used in this application is called poly[tert-butylstyrene-b-(ethylene-alt-propylene)-b-(styrene-r-styrenesulfonate)-b-(ethylene-alt-propylene)-b–tert-butylstyrene].
+Many plastics are polymers, but they are also found in nature as proteins, cellulose, and glass.
+The polymer used in this application is called poly[tert-butylstyrene-b-(ethylene-alt-propylene)-b-(styrene-r-styrene sulfonate)-b-(ethylene-alt-propylene)-b–tert-butylstyrene].
 It has been nicknamed TESET.
 The material is already in commercial use and is therefore readily available.

 Graphene membranes

-For references go to CDR Resources.
-See also Glossary of Terminology Related to CDR.
+For references go to CRP Resources.
+See also Glossary of Terminology Related to CRP.

 Related